microsoft/hi-ml/hi-ml-multimodal/README.md

 ## Hugging Face 🤗

-More information about our models and trained weights can be found on [Hugging Face 🤗][6].
+While the [GitHub repository][1] provides examples and pipelines to use our models, the weights and model cards are hosted on [Hugging Face 🤗][6].

 ## Credit